 Whether you require a will, advice about probate, need to establish a Lasting Power of Attorney or require estate planning guidance, come and have a chat.
-We are all trained dementia friends and members of STEP, the professional association for specialists in family inheritance and succession planning.

 Making a will and planning for the future needn’t be daunting.
 We’ll help you every step of the way, so that you can rest easy knowing that your affairs are in order and your family’s future protected.

 If you’ve been putting off making a will, get in touch and we’ll help you get the wheels in motion.